-A first-degree burn (also called a superficial burn or wound) is an injury that affects the first layer of your skin.
-First-degree burns are one of the mildest forms of skin injuries, and they usually do not require medical treatment.
-However, some superficial burns can be quite large or painful and may require a trip to a doctor.
+A first-degree burn is also called a superficial burn or wound.
+It’s an injury that affects the first layer of your skin.
+First-degree burns are one of the mildest forms of skin injuries, and they usually don’t require medical treatment.
+However, some superficial burns can be quite large or painful and may require a trip to your doctor.

-The symptoms of first-degree burns are often minor and tend to go away after a few days.
+The symptoms of first-degree burns are often minor and tend to heal after several days.
 The most common things you may notice at first are skin redness, pain, and swelling.
-The pain and swelling may be mild and, after a day or so, your skin may start to peel.
+The pain and swelling may be mild and your skin may start to peel after a day or so.
+In contrast, second-degree burns blister and are more painful due to an increased depth of the burn wound.

 For a first-degree burn that occurs in larger areas of your skin, you may experience an increased level of pain and swelling.
 You may want to report large wounds to your doctor.
 Larger burns may not heal as fast as smaller burns.

 First-degree burns that are caused by electricity may affect more of the skin than you can see in the top layer.
 It’s a good idea to seek medical treatment immediately after the accident occurs.

 Common causes of superficial burns include the following:

 Sunburn develops when you stay out in the sun too long and don’t apply enough sunscreen.
 The sun produces intense ultraviolet (UV) rays that can penetrate the outer layer of your skin and cause it to redden, blister, and peel.